spantaleev/matrix-docker-ansible-deploy/docs/quick-start.md

 git clone https://github.com/spantaleev/matrix-docker-ansible-deploy.git
 ```

-It will download the playbook to `matrix-docker-ansible-deploy` inside the directory you are on.
+It will download the playbook to a new `matrix-docker-ansible-deploy` directory underneath the directory you are currently in.

 ## Configure the playbook